-Once firms are insolvent, they can either enter into court or out-of-court administered settlements, including corporate reorganization, composition, or workout procedures.
+Once firms are insolvent, they can enter into either court-administered or out-of-court settlements, including corporate reorganization, composition, or workout procedures.
 But not all firms enter into one of these rehabilitation programs; instead, some are simply left bankrupt for a prolonged period of time.
-Firms under these circumstances are cut off from credit, limiting the firms to only cash transactions.
+Firms under these circumstances are cut off from credit, which limits them to only cash transactions.

-shows the relative share of different types of settlements for new chaebol bankruptcies from 1997 to 1999.
+Table 9.2 shows the relative share of different types of settlements for new chaebol bankruptcies from 1997 to 1999.
 The firms that went bankrupt in 1997 show a clear pattern.
-For the top 30 chaebols, the majority (94 percent in terms of asset size) was accepted into corporate reorganization whereas only a fraction (6 percent in terms of asset size) was accepted into composition.
-On the other hand, quite a significant proportion of small-sized chaebols entered into the composition program.
-A substantial portion of the independent firms (and a less substantial portion of small-sized chaebols) did not qualify for any rehabilitation program after bankruptcy.
+For the top thirty chaebols, the majority (94 percent in terms of asset size) was accepted into corporate reorganization, whereas only a fraction (6 percent in terms of asset size) was accepted into composition.
+On the other hand, quite a significant proportion of smallsized chaebols entered into the composition program.
+A substantial portion of the independent firms (and a less substantial portion of small chaebols) did not qualify for any rehabilitation program after bankruptcy.

-In 1998, the government introduced an out-of-court workout procedure. < Table 2 > shows that, for large-sized chaebols, the workout program was the main method of settlement.
-Similarly, the workout program played an important role among independent firms By 1999, the role of the workout program had increased significantly, and most of the new bankruptcies (in terms of asset size) were handled through the out-of-court workout procedure.
+In 1998, the government introduced an out-of-court workout procedure.
+Table 9.2 shows that, for large chaebols, the workout program was the main method of settlement.
+Similarly, the workout program played an important role among independent firms.
+By 1999, the role of the workout program had increased significantly, and most of the new bankruptcies (in terms of asset size) were handled through the out-of-court workout procedure.

-< Examining the Pre-Exit Productivity of Bankruptcy Cohorts >
+Examining the Pre-Exit Productivity of Bankruptcy Cohorts

 Note that one of the most significant changes in the 1998 revision was the introduction of the economic efficiency criterion.
 The new revision required that the courts compare the going-concern value of the firm with its liquidation value for the initiation of judicial bankruptcy proceedings.
-A preliminary analysis shows the firms that filed for bankruptcy between 1998-2000 experienced less persistent difficulties compared with the firms in 1997.
-For the firms filing bankruptcy in 1997, their productivity was lower than solvent firms several years before they enter into one of the rehabilitation programs.
+A preliminary analysis shows that the firms that filed for bankruptcy between 1998 and 2000 experienced less persistent difficulties compared to firms filing in 1997.
+For the firms filing bankruptcy in 1997, their productivity was lower than solvent firms several years before they entered into one of the rehabilitation programs.
 Rehabilitation mechanisms applied to firms under these conditions are most likely doomed to failure from the start.
-Rehabilitation procedures must target firms that undergo bankruptcy due to temporary setbacks with the high potential for recovery.
-This is the case for the 1998-2000 cohorts.
-The introduction of the economic efficiency criterion in 1998 appears to have affected the types of firms targeted Note that the 1998 reform was initiated at the beginning of the year.
+Rehabilitation procedures must target firms that undergo bankruptcy due to temporary setbacks and that have high potential for recovery.
+These characteristics are present in the 1998-2000 cohorts.
+The introduction of the economic efficiency criterion in 1998 appears to have affected the types of firms targeted.
+Note that the 1998 reform was initiated at the beginning of the year.